 It is important that pastors and elders are properly equipped for the task ahead.
 Paul gives sound advice to Timothy on the necessary qualities and characteristics that should be present when a man takes on such an important responsibility within the Church.
 In chapter 3, he gives a comprehensive list of the attributes and characteristics required for those aspiring to be overseers in the Church and also instructs Timothy on his own roles and responsibilities as their pastor.

-Younger widows, below the age of sixty, are excluded from being honoured as a "widow indeed", as are widows who are carnally minded and who have a lust for the world.
-Similarly, widows who have children or grandchildren are not included in this group, because the younger generation should practice their duty towards their widowed mother, and make arrangements to care for their parents as they get older, for this is pleasing to the Lord.
+Younger widows, below the age of sixty, are excluded from being honoured as a 'widow indeed', as are widows who are carnally minded and who have a lust for the world.
+Similarly, widows who have children or grandchildren are not included in this group, because the younger generation should practise their duty towards their widowed mother, and make arrangements to care for their parents as they get older, for this is pleasing to the Lord.

 Heavenly Father, thank You for the wise words of Paul to Timothy on the way that we should treat older men and women in our community.
-As they advance in years.
-It can be a temptation to dismiss them as unimportant, but Father, each one has a story to tell, and each is a child of the King and important to You.
-Help me to honour those in our Church community, who are facing difficulties in their advancing years and give me the grace to love them as Christ loved us and gave His life for us - this we ask in Jesus' name, AMEN.
+As they advance in years, it can be a temptation to dismiss them as unimportant, but Father, each one has a story to tell, and each is a child of the King and important to You.
+Help me to honour those in our Church community who are facing difficulties in their advancing years, and give me the grace to love them as Christ loved us and gave His life for us.
+This I ask in Jesus' name, AMEN.